inet-framework/inet-showcases/mobility/combining/doc/index.rst

 :ned:`LinkLayerNodeBase`), the antenna module uses the containing network node's mobility submodule to describe the antenna's position and orientation.
-Thus, by default, the position and orientation of the antenna (where the signal reception and transmission takes place) is the same as the position and orientation of the containing network node.
+Thus, by default, the position and orientation of the antenna (where the signal reception and transmission take place) are the same as the position and orientation of the containing network node.
 However, antenna modules have optional mobility submodules.
-The antenna's mobility submodule allows the network node to have antennas whose position and orientation is different from those of the network node.
+The antenna's mobility submodule allows the network node to have antennas whose position and orientation are different from those of the network node.

 Such antennas can be oriented independently of the network node's